andreascaudo/escape-orbit/README.md

 - **Hazards**: Avoid meteors, black holes, and the sun's intense radiation
 - **Fuel Pods**: Collect satellite fuel pods (🛰️) to replenish your fuel supply
 - **Bonus Scoring**: Get extra points with strategic maneuvers like direct visits followed by orbit
+- **Leaderboard**: Compete for high scores with other players, tracking your score and planets visited
+- **Custom Username**: Enter your pilot callsign before starting the game

 ## Advanced Physics